minhphuc2544/heartistry/README.md

 This project is licensed under the [MIT License](LICENSE).
 See the `LICENSE` file for details.

-## Third-Party Licenses
-This project uses third-party dependencies, which are licensed separately.
-See the `THIRD_PARTY_LICENSES` file for details.

 ## Credits
 Contributors:
 - Vo Tran Phi (Student ID: 22521081)